Molara-Lab/Molara/README.md

 > [!IMPORTANT]
 > For the Cython build, a C compiler must be installed on the system (a more detailed description can be found [here](https://cython.readthedocs.io/en/latest/src/quickstart/install.html)).

-After the installation, Molara can then be started (if applicable, within the virtual environment) by calling `molara` from the command line.

 ## Known issues